CloudBackend-AB/CloudBackendSDK/README.md

 1.4.0

 Release notes:
-Bug fixes.
+Bug fixes, listGroups on groupManager added.
+CreateAccount added.
-CLI added to repository.
+New CLI with new extended Readme.